 - Beef – I believe that this by far has the meatiest flavor.
 It is the base for some of the best stews and gravies.

 - Vegetable – This is a little different than its cousins, chicken, and beef, seeing that you will not be getting any of the collagen and gelatin that you get in a broth or stock from bones.
 You do get the benefits of all the great nutrients and minerals found in the vegetables though.

 - Bone – This is made just from the bones.
 They typically have barely any meat left on them.
 It has been trendy as of late, to have bone broth in which people will purchase and drink just like you would coffee or tea.

 The biggest use is for soups, stews, and bases for sauces.
 All good soups and stews start with a good stock or broth.
 I prefer the broth seeing that it already has some great flavor out of the gate.
-Now if you are creating a soup that is going a simmer a very long time than a stock might be a better route.
+Now if you are creating a soup that is going a simmer for a very long time then a stock might be a better route.

 All of the great French sauces typically have a stock added.
 This is one of the building blocks as you create flavor in all types of sauces.

 The benefits for your health can be huge.
 You are getting all kinds of added nutrients; collagen amino acids and bone marrow.

 They say that it can help reduce inflammation in your body and be healthy for your gut.
 This will help with digestion and your overall health.